Liad31/AP2_Ex1/README.md

 This app was developed on .Net Framwork 4.7.2.
 **Tools we used:**
 1. Visual Studio 2019+
-2. ScottPlot package (The dll files are in the project, so no installation needed)
+2. ScottPlot package (The dll files are in the project in the refrences directory, so no special installation needed)

 ## Installation and Running
 #### Installation
-(need to add about installing the app)
-**About FG:** If you want to use FG, you should install it, and put the "playback_small.xml" from the moodle in the folder "/data/protocols", inside the folder you installed FG in.
+Clone this git repository into a directory in your computer, and then **About FG:** If you want to use FG, you should install it, and put the "playback_small.xml" from the moodle in the folder "/data/protocols", inside the folder you installed FG in.
 #### Running
 If you want to run FG manually, you should to it with the next settings: